benznest/flutter_bx_exchange/README.md

 # Flutter BX Exchange

-Flutter BX Exchange is a library to call API of the bx.in.th.
+Flutter BX Exchange is a Flutter's library for calling API of the bx.in.th.

 ## Installation
 Add dependencies in pubspec.yaml